Skip to content

 Prioritise strength training more than ever.
 This is the single most important adjustment for over-50 cyclists.
 Two gym sessions per week, focusing on heavy compound movements (squats, deadlifts, step-ups).
 Our S&C course has the full programme.
 This preserves muscle mass, maintains bone density, and directly supports power output.

 Keep intensity high when you do it.
 The mistake is dropping intensity to "protect" yourself.
-The research from Joe Friel and others shows that maintaining high-intensity work is crucial for preserving VO2max over 50.
+Joe Friel's work in Fast After 50 — alongside the broader masters-athlete research — consistently shows that maintaining high-intensity work is crucial for preserving VO2max over 50.
 The dosing changes, not the intensity.

 Sleep more, not less.
 You need more recovery, not less.
 8+ hours of sleep.
 Napping is not lazy — it's a training tool.